Boardman-Vogt tensor product and wreath product of operadic categories: Wreath product of operadic categories

-M.~Boardman and R.~Vogt defined in 1973 in the foundational book~\cite{boardman-vogt} an associative and commutative product \hbox{$\oper{P} \BV \oper{Q}$} of two operads $\oper{P}$ and $\oper{Q}$.
-This product, later christened the Boardman-Vogt (BV-) product, is characterized by the property that \hbox{$(\oper{P} \BV \oper{Q})$}-algebras are the same as \hbox{$\oper{P}$-algebras} in the category of $\oper{Q}$-algebras, or equivalently, $\oper{Q}$-algebras in the category of $\oper{P}$-algebras.
-Thus, their construction generalizes the Eckmann-Hilton argument used in the proof of the commutativity of higher homotopy groups.
+M.~Boardman and R.~Vogt defined an associative and commutative product \hbox{$\oper{P} \BV \oper{Q}$} of operads $\oper{P}$ and $\oper{Q}$ ~\cite{boardman-vogt}.
+This product is characterized by the property that \hbox{$(\oper{P} \BV \oper{Q})$}-algebras are the same as \hbox{$\oper{P}$-algebras} in the category of $\oper{Q}$-algebras, or equivalently, $\oper{Q}$-algebras in the category of $\oper{P}$-algebras.
+One way to give the Boardman-Vogt product a constructive definition is to say that \hbox{$\oper{P} \BV \oper{Q}$} is the coproduct of operads \hbox{$\oper{P} \coprod \oper{Q}$} quotiented by the \textit{interchange} relation \cite{Brinkmeier2010}: